 Can you hear her rotator cuff being sawed?

-Can you image a client who is overweight and needs to lose 50 pounds doing Bob’s challenge?
+Can you imagine an overweight client who needs to lose 50 pounds doing Bob’s challenge?

 I shake my head.

 Why would anyone do 100 reps of a small muscle group?

 What Range of Motion Do You Work In?

 In the video, I said I work within 25 degrees of shoulder extension.
 If the client has not changed the position of the scapula due to anterior shoulder tightness, I may extend this to 45 degrees.

 Am I Off My Rocker